oortcloud/meteorite/README.md

 ## Example usage

-See looks and works just like `meteor`!
+See!
+Looks and works just like `meteor`!

     mrt run --port=8888